Sonny Corleone: Novel and film biography

 During a meeting with the other crime family dons to establish peace, Vito realizes that Barzini masterminded Sonny's murder.
 After Michael returns from Sicily, he assumes Sonny's place as Vito's heir apparent.
 Vito and Michael secretly continue Sonny's plot to wipe out the other New York dons to avenge Sonny's death and eliminate their rivals once and for all.
+Michael concludes Carlo set Sonny up, but makes him a top associate in order to make Carlo drop his guard.
 After Vito dies in 1955 from a heart attack, Michael has the other dons murdered, including Barzini, who is shot twice in the back on the steps of a courthouse in broad daylight.
 Michael informs Carlo that the rival dons have been killed and coerces Carlo's confession for his part in arranging Sonny's murder.
 Carlo admits Barzini was the mastermind.
 On Michael's orders, Clemenza garrotes Carlo to death.
-With that strike, the Corleones become the most powerful crime family in the country.
+With that strike, the Corleones regain their traditional position as the most powerful crime family in the country.

 Role in Godfather sequels

 As well as appearing in the original film, The Godfather, Sonny is featured in the sequel, The Godfather Part II.
 In this film, he briefly appears in some scenes as an infant and as a young child.
 He makes a final appearance at the end of the film, in a flashback scene that portrays Vito's birthday celebration on December 7th, 1941.
 Michael announces that he has dropped out of college and enlisted to fight in World War II.
 Sonny is furious at the decision and berates his brother for risking his life "for a bunch of strangers".
 This scene also reveals that Sonny introduced Carlo to Connie, and the rest of the family, which led to their marriage.

 In The Godfather Part III, Vincent Corleone is introduced as Sonny's illegitimate son with Lucy Mancini.
 Vincent succeeds Michael as head of the Corleone family at the end of the film.
 Vincent's existence in the film contradicts Puzo's original novel, which stated that Lucy never bore a child with Sonny.